-Table 8 describes the file extensions and what they mean for the upgrade procedure.
-Table 9 and Table 10 list the software files that you need from Cisco.com.
+Table 7 describes the file extensions and what they mean for the upgrade procedure.
+Table 8 lists the software files that you need from Cisco.com.

-We recommend that you download the combined .tar file that contains the image file and the HTML files.
+We recommend that you download the combined .tar file that contains the IOS image file, the e2rb.bin file, and the HTML files.
 The procedures in this document are for upgrading a switch by using the combined .tar file.